holaneu/textio/README.md

 Demo:
 * just visit https://holaneu.github.io/textio
   * or https://textio.netlify.app ... auto-deployed from this GitHub repo (from master branch) to Netlify.
-* backup on http://textio.holan.eu (not updated so often)
+  * backup is also on http://textio.holan.eu (not updated so often)

 ## Tranformation functions: